-The Jitter toolset is available on the SDI In A BNC - the rear panel connector fitted with the red or black nut.
+The Jitter toolset is available on the SDI In A BNC - the rear panel connector fitted with the black (or red) nut.

 Figure 13-4: Jitter SDI In A Instrument

 The Jitter instrument displays automated measurements to SMPTE standards.
 A Jitter histogram, displayed at the right of the window in yellow, provides additional information about the jitter waveform.